*You must present a valid photo ID (Radford ONE Card, Driver's License, etc.) at your first appointment.*

 TELE-BEHAVIORAL HEALTH SERVICES

-Due to the COVID-19 pandemic, students will also have the option of participating in individual, couples, and group tele-behavioral health.
-Students MUST meet with a clinician in-person for their initial consultation to determine if tele-behavioral health services are appropriate moving forward.
-Students must be physically present and/or living in the state of Virginia to access tele-behavioral health services.
+Students will also have the option of participating in individual, couples, and group tele-behavioral health.
+Students must be physically present and/or in the state of Virginia at time of appointments to access tele-behavioral health services.
 After you are scheduled, you will then receive an email (to your Radford University account) with the link to complete your paperwork and an invitation to join your clinician through Zoom during your scheduled appointment time.
 Paperwork must be completed thoroughly and wholly or your scheduled appointment will have to be rescheduled.

 Medication Evaluations and Management

 Student Health Services (located in Moffett Hall) provides consultation, medication evaluation and monitoring with a licensed Psychiatric and other licensed healthcare providers.
 SCS will assist with referring students to this service as needed -- however, you do not need to be referred by us to seek psychiatric services through Student Health.
 If you are interested solely in psychiatric services/medication management, we reccommend contacting Student Health directly.

 ***There is a $25 fee for any scheduled appointment that a student does not attend or does not cancel with at least a 2-hour advance notice.***